charlesm93/charlesm93.github.io/_pages/library.md

 *Excerpt: Given a probabilistic model and a particular observation, Bayesian inference is straightforward to implement. [...]
 Building a probabilistic model that is useful in a given application, however, is a far more open-ended challenge.* I moreover recommend [everything Michael writes](https://betanalpha.github.io/writing/).
 * **Advanced Use of Stan, RStan and Torsten for Pharmacometric Applications** by Bill Gillespie.
 [[link](https://www.metrumrg.com/course/advanced-use-stan-rstan-torsten-pharmacometric-applications/)]
-*The workshop provides a guided hands-on experience in the advanced use of Stan, rstan and Torsten for Bayesian PKPD modeling.* I also recommend most of the [courses offered by Metrum](https://www.metrumrg.com/courses/), for learning about pharmacometrics.
+*The workshop provides a guided hands-on experience in the advanced use of Stan, rstan and Torsten for Bayesian PKPD modeling.* I also recommend the [courses offered by Metrum](https://www.metrumrg.com/courses/) for learning about pharmacometrics.

 ### Algorithms and numerical methods